Clayton Hall: Current use

-The older, 15th century section was incorporated into the museum in 2017 and includes a first-floor room which is dedicated to the memory of Humphrey Chetham, as was originally stipulated when the Hall was sold to Manchester Corporation, and a Clayton Hall History Room.
-There is an attractive ground-floor Tudor Tea Room, also run by the Friends group, which is open on open days and other occasions throughout the year.
+The older, 15th-century section was incorporated into the museum in 2017 and includes a first-floor room which is dedicated to the memory of Humphrey Chetham, as was originally stipulated when the hall was sold to Manchester Corporation, and a Clayton Hall history room.
+There is a ground-floor Tudor tea room, also run by the Friends group, which is open on open days and other occasions throughout the year.
 The upper floor is reached by a spiral staircase which is housed in the belltower.

 Architecture

 Clayton Hall was rebuilt in the 15th century with either a quadrangular plan or one with three wings.
 It was mostly demolished when a new house was built in the 17th century.
 Additions were made in the 18th century and the hall was restored in 1900.
-The grade II* listed hall is constructed in red brick with some timber framing and stone slate roofs.
+The Grade II* listed hall is constructed in red brick with some timber framing and stone slate roofs.

 The older single-depth portion has two bays on the ground floor and a front corridor, a plain doorway and two-light casement window.
 Its first floor has square-panelled timber-framing which may originally have been jettied over the ground floor which is now rebuilt in brick.
 The upper storey has three wooden mullion windows with leaded glazing.
 Over the central window is a jettied gable with a king post and raked struts and on the ridge is a bellcote.
 The wing has a gabled stair-turret and there is a large sandstone chimney stack with a brick top on the gable wall.

 The newer double-depth portion is constructed of hand-made bricks set in English garden wall bond with stone quoins.
 It has a doorway with a segmental quoin stone surround and either side are pairs of diamond-paned casement windows.
 There are three similar windows of different sizes on the first floor.
 The rainwater heads are dated 1900.